Saturday, October 30, 2010

 Adapted from a Google map

-In the east where prevailing winds blow pollution, next to the river and a railroad and an outskirt with inexpensive land, it became one of the most industrialized parts of France.
+In the east where prevailing winds blow pollution and that is next to a river, a railroad and an outskirt with inexpensive land, the 13th became exceptionally industrialized.

 Raw capitalism made the once idyllic area a place of misery.